w3c/webref/README.md

 - All elements link back to their definition in the spec.

 ### Events extracts

+The consolidated `ed/events.json` file, released in the `@webref/events` package, comes with the following guarantees:

 - All events have a `type` attribute that match the name of the event
 - All events have a `interface` attribute to describe the interface used by the Event.
 The Web IDL interface exists in the latest version of the [`@webref/idl` package](https://www.npmjs.com/package/@webref/idl) at the time the `@webref/events` package is released, and represents an actual interface (i.e. not a mixin).